Keyruu/sirberus/README.md

 - Go 1.23 or higher
 - Node.js and pnpm
-- Docker (optional, for container deployment)
+- Docker or Podman (for container management)

 ## Installation